Jeannie Berlin

 Jeannie Berlin (born Jeannie Brette May; November 1, 1949) is an American film, television and stage actress and screenwriter, the daughter of Elaine May.
-She is best-known for her role in the 1972 comedy film The Heartbreak Kid, for which she received Academy Award and Golden Globe nominations for Best Supporting Actress.
-She later played the leading role in Sheila Levine Is Dead and Living in New York (1975), and in the 2010s returned to screen appearing in films such as Margaret (2011), Inherent Vice (2014), Café Society (2016), and The Fabelmans (2022).
-She also appeared in the HBO miniseries The Night Of (2016) and had recurring roles in the Amazon Prime series Hunters (2020), and the HBO series Succession (2019-2021).
+She is best known for her role in the 1972 comedy film The Heartbreak Kid, for which she received Academy Award and Golden Globe nominations for Best Supporting Actress.
+She later played the leading role in Sheila Levine Is Dead and Living in New York (1975), and has acted in films such as Margaret (2011), Inherent Vice (2014), Café Society (2016), The Fabelmans (2022), and You Hurt My Feelings (2023).
+She also acted in the HBO miniseries The Night Of (2016), the Amazon Prime series Hunters (2020), and the HBO series Succession (2019–2023).

 Early life

 Born in Los Angeles, California, Berlin is the daughter of actress, comedienne, screenwriter, and director Elaine May (née Berlin) and inventor Marvin May.
-Elaine May directed Berlin in the 1972 film The Heartbreak Kid, which garnered her Golden Globe and Academy Award nominations for Best Supporting Actress.
+Elaine May Berlin directed The Heartbreak Kid, in 1972, featuring Berlin, whose performance earned her Golden Globe and Academy Award nominations for Best Supporting Actress.
 Berlin chose to use her mother's maiden name for her stage name.

 Career

-Berlin made her screen debut appearing in an supporting role in the made-for-television film In Name Only starring Eve Arden.
-She acted on the New York stage and began appearing in a number of films, include Getting Straight (1970), The Strawberry Statement (1970), Move (1970), The Baby Maker (1970), Portnoy's Complaint (1971), and Bone (1972).
+Berlin made her screen debut appearing in a supporting role in the made-for-television film In Name Only starring Eve Arden.
+She acted on the New York stage and began appearing in a number of films, including Getting Straight (1970), The Strawberry Statement (1970), Move (1970), The Baby Maker (1970), Portnoy's Complaint (1971), and Bone (1972).